Te Ao Mārama (EP): Background and lyrics

 After the release of her third studio album Solar Power, New Zealand singer-songwriter Lorde approached Marion and Sandra Wihongi, whom she called the project's "unsung heroes", with the idea of creating an extended play.
 Lorde told Leonie Hayden of The Spinoff that the two Wihongi sisters "put together a bit of a document for me, just sort of helping me understand what would be right".

 Lorde had little knowledge of the Māori language, explaining that "it wasn't something that was a big part of [her] life, and it was something that [she] had sort of sadness and a little bit of guilt around".
-Te Ao Mārama translates to "world of light" in te reo Māori, which is both a reference to the title of Solar Power, and "mai te pō ki te ao mārama", which is a Māori phrase as part of the creation narrative that symbolises the transformation from night to enlightened world.
+Te Ao Mārama translates to "world of light" in Māori, which is both a reference to the title of Solar Power, and "mai te pō ki te ao mārama", which is a Māori phrase as part of the creation narrative that symbolises the transformation from night to enlightened world.

 Hinewehi Mohi (Ngāti Kahungunu, Ngāi Tūhoe) assisted in the creation of Te Ao Mārama, bringing Tīmoti Kāretu, Hana Mereraiha, and Hēmi Kelly onto the project.
 Mohi also performs vocals on "Hua Pirau / Fallen Fruit".
 Three of the songs − "Te Ara Tika / The Path", "Mata Kohore / Stoned at the Nail Salon", and "Hine-i-te-Awatea / Oceanic Feeling" − were translated into Māori by Mereraiha.
 Mereraiha also instructed Lorde on pronunciation of Māori.
 The translations of the songs were created by the translators holding discussions with Lorde as to what the songs meant to her personally, as well as what memories and images the songs invoked, and re-interpreting this from a Māori point of view.

 Lorde acknowledged her status as a white person in making the EP, saying "however you want to interpret me wanting to engage with our Indigenous culture, that's fair enough.
 I totally accept that, because it is really complicated.
 This isn't something where I have both feet on the ground – I am a little bit out of my depth, and I'm the first to admit that, and I'm opening myself up to any response to this."

 Lorde explained that the Māori concept of kaitiakitanga, which loosely translates to guardianship, contributed to her understanding of Te Ao Mārama, saying "I started writing about jumping off Bulli Point, which was something that my dad had done, his grandfather had done, and that I hope my children will do.
 That feeling of being in a body of water that you have a generational connection to.
 I was writing an album about the spiritual power of the natural world, specifically in the context of where we're from, and I realised; oh, there's a word for this – it's kaitiakitanga."